Symbolic Recovery of Differential Equations: The Identifiability Problem: Uniqueness of PDEs

 Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials} shows that if $g_1,..,g_k$ are algebraic functions, we have to ensure that $k\leq m+1$, as otherwise it is certain that $u$ does not solve a unique polynomial PDE for $g=(g_1,...,g_k)$.
-In the case that we have at least as many unknown variables as functions, it is possible to use the Jacobi criterion \cite{EhrenborgRota1993}, similar to Theorem~\ref{thm:jacobi-condition-for-uniqueness-of-analytic-functions} in Section~\ref{sec:uniqueness-analytic-PDEs}.
-This provides an equivalent condition for a function to be non-trivially annihilated in the set of polynomial function and in the set of algebraic functions.
-Again we have to apply Lemma~\ref{lem:real-function-algebraic-dependent} from Appendix \ref{app:fundamentals-of-algebra} to obtain independence over $\R$.
+In the case that we have at least as many unknown variables as functions, it is possible to use the Jacobian criterion \citep{EhrenborgRota1993}.
+This provides an equivalent condition for a function to be non-trivially annihilated in the set of polynomial functions and in the set of algebraic functions.
+Again, we must apply Lemma~\ref{lem:real-function-algebraic-dependent} from Appendix \ref{app:fundamentals-of-algebra} to obtain independence over $\R$.